iximeow/chip_directory/x86/README.md

 segments, and which processors are unreleased/prerelease versus being intentional product releases to general (non-OEM) parties.

-as an example of this right now, acknowledging that there is no Intel family info yet and so only descriptive of AMD, you can ask "what processor families have AVX2?" with...
+as an example of this right now you can ask "what processor families have AVX2?" with...
 ```
 > for f in InstLatx64/AuthenticAMD/AuthenticAMD*CPUID*.txt; do
->   python3 explode_features.py add info.db $f
+>   python3 explode_features.py add $f
 > done

-> python3 explode_features.py families-with info.db AVX2
+> python3 explode_features.py families-with AVX2
+Bulldozer
 Zen
 Zen 3
+Zen 4
+Zen 5
 ```

-... for entirely arbitrary reasons, i decided that Zen 2 rounds to Zen, and both Zen 4 and 5 round to Zen 3. this should probably be revisited.
+note the absence of `Zen 2` from this list: that is because `InstLatx64` does not have CPUID dumps for processors that `explode_features.py` identifies as Zen 2, *not* because there is positive confirmation Zen 2 is missing the feature!

+it is worth carefully considering what is reported by this script before taking output as a universal truth; between occasional engineering sample outputs and unknown end-user hardware configurations, as well as occasional readings from inside virtual machines, sometimes there can be.... funny output.

 #### HELP